dortania/Getting-Started-With-ACPI/ssdt-long.md

 * Make SSDTs based of of it
 * Compile SSDTs

-Now contnue forth and master the ways of ACPI!
+Now continue forth and master the ways of ACPI!